Today I’m sharing the most important supplies for feeding raw dog food. These are 7 of my favorite raw dog food accessories I’ve come to appreciate.

 My pups Missy & Buzz got their first raw meals in 2015, and our raw feeding journey has been an ongoing learning curve ever since.

-Supplies for feeding raw dog food: 7 accessories
+Supplies for feeding raw dog food: 7 items

 One of my mantras of feeding raw dog food is keeping our meal prep space and eating areas clean to avoid potential bacterial growth, and – quite frankly – because I’m a neat freak and dirty dog food dishes are a pet peeve of mine.
 ANY dirty dishes, really.

 So it’s a no-brainer that Missy’s & Buzz’s bowls get washed after every meal, either by myself or the dishwasher.

 The ones I currently have for the pups are about 6 years old and I’ve washed them twice per day every day of those 6 years.
 At 2,190 days (365 days x 6 years) and 4,380 times of contact with hot soapy water, they STILL look like they’re brand spanking new.